 But the effects can be surprisingly powerful.
 I’ve used them myself with clients and personally before runs, and I’ll break down what they actually do, how to use them without overdoing it, and when to skip them.

 What Is a Vibration Plate?
-The Short Answer
+The (Not So) Short Answer

 A vibration plate is a piece of fitness equipment with a flat surface that moves rapidly, either side to side or up and down.
 This movement causes your muscles to react reflexively, firing repeatedly to stabilize you.
 That’s why even a short session can feel like you’ve worked harder than you expected.